YurajK00/Data-Mining-and-Big-Data-/README.md

   </ul>

  The iteration uses two frameworks for two different Analytical Solutions.
 It uses Python, Pandas and sk-learn libraries for OSAS.
- And PySpark Algorithms and Visualizations along with AWS virtual cloud enviornment for BDAS.
+ And PySpark Algorithms and Visualizations along with AWS virtual cloud environment for BDAS.

 </p>